 The counties in Tennessee are divided into one of four incentive tiers based on the economic conditions of the area.
-Tiers are updated annually effective July 1.
+Tiers are updated annually, most recently July 1, 2021.
 The number of jobs and the time frame in which they must be created are determined by each county’s tier classification.
+The tiers are:

 An expanded credit is available for qualifying businesses located in “economically distressed” counties categorized as Tier 2, Tier 3, or Tier 4.

 Based on the assigned tier of the county, the additional credit is allowed on an annual basis for the following time frames: